cozuya/secret-hitler/README.md

 You'll most likely need a browser extension such as Chrome's openMultiLogin to have multiple sessions on the same browser.
 No, incognito will not work.

+## Running in production mode ##

+I'll leave you to figure that out.

 ## Tests ##

-> yarn test
+> npm test || yarn test

 ## License and Attribution ##

 Secret Hitler is designed by Max Temkin (Cards Against Humanity, Humans vs. Zombies) Mike Boxleiter (Solipskier, TouchTone), Tommy Maranges (Philosophy Bro) and illustrated by Mackenzie Schubert (Letter Tycoon, Penny Press).

-This game is attributed as per the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This game is licensed as per the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ## Alterations to the original game ##